-- 1 At time of writing, the new-user instructions for all LArSoft-based experiments - are at the LArSoft site; there are no separate instructions for each experi- - ment. - 2 If you would like a computer account on a Fermilab computer in order to eval- - 3 uate art, contact the art team (see Section 2.4).
+- 1 At time of writing, the new-user instructions for all LArSoft-based experiments - are at the LArSoft site; there are no separate instructions for each experi- - ment. - 4 If you would like a computer account on a Fermilab computer in order to eval- - 5 uate art, contact the art team (see Section 3.4).

-4 7.3 Choosing a Machine and Logging In
+6 8.3 Choosing a Machine and Logging In

-- 5 The experiment-specific machines confirmed to host the Workbook code are - 6 listed in Table 7.2 In most cases the name given is not the name of an actual - 7 computer, but rather a round-robin alias for a cluster.
-For example, if you - 8 log into mu2evm, you will actually be connected to one of the five computers - mu2egpvm01 through mu2egpvm05.
-These Mu2e machines share all disks that - are relevant to the Workbook exercises, so if you need to log in multiple times, - it is perfectly OK if you are logged into two different machines; you will still see - all of the same files. - 13 Each experiment's web page has instructions on how to log in to its computers - 14 from your local machine.
+- 7 The experiment-specific machines confirmed to host the Workbook code are - 8 listed in Table 8.2 In most cases the name given is not the name of an actual - 9 computer, but rather a round-robin alias for a cluster.
+For example, if you - log into mu2evm, you will actually be connected to one of the five computers - mu2egpvm01 through mu2egpvm05.
+These Mu2e machines share all disks that - are relevant to the Workbook exercises, so if you need to log in multiple times, - it is perfectly OK if you are logged into two different machines; you will still see - 14 all of the same files. - Each experiment's web page has instructions on how to log in to its computers - 16 from your local machine.

-5 7.4 Launching new Windows: Verify X Connectivity
+8.4 Launching new Windows: Verify X Connectivity

-- Some of the Workbook exercises will launch an X window from the remote - machine that opens in your local machine.
-To test that this works, type - 9 xterm &: - 20 \$ xterm & - This should, without any messages, give you a new command prompt.
-After a - 22 few seconds, a new shell window should appear on your laptop screen; if you - are logging into a Fermilab computer from a remote site, this may take up to - 24 10 seconds.
-If the window does not appear, or if the command issues an error - 25 message, contact a computing expert on your experiment. - 1 To close the new window, type exit at the command prompt in the new win- - 2 dow: - 3 \$ exit - 4 If you have a problem with xterm, it could be a problem with your Kerberos - and/or ssh configurations.
+- 3 Some of the Workbook exercises will launch an X window from the remote - 4 machine that opens in your local machine.
+To test that this works, type - 5 xterm &: - 6 \$ xterm & - 7 This should, without any messages, give you a new command prompt.
+After a - s few seconds, a new shell window should appear on your laptop screen; if you - 9 are logging into a Fermilab computer from a remote site, this may take up to - 10 seconds.
+If the window does not appear, or if the command issues an error - message, contact a computing expert on your experiment. - To close the new window, type exit at the command prompt in the new win- - 13 dow: - 14 \$ exit - If you have a problem with xterm, it could be a problem with your Kerberos and/or ssh configurations.
 Try logging in again with ssh -Y.

-6 7.5 Choose an Editor
+7 8.5 Choose an Editor

 - As you work through the Workbook exericses you will need to edit files.
-Famil- - 8 iarize yourself with one of the editors available on the computer that is hosting - 9 the Workbook.
-Most Fermilab computers offer four reasonable choices: emacs, - 10 vi, vim and nedit.
-Of these, nedit is probably the most intuitive and user- - friendly.
+Famil- - 19 iarize yourself with one of the editors available on the computer that is hosting - the Workbook.
+Most Fermilab computers offer four reasonable choices: emacs, - 21 vi, vim and nedit.
+Of these, nedit is probably the most intuitive and user- - 22 friendly.
 All are very powerful once you have learned to use them.
-Most other - sites offer at least the first three choices.
-You can always contact your local - system administrator to suggest that other editors be installed. - A future version of this documentation suite will include recommended config- - 15 urations for each editor and will provide links to documentation for each edi- - 16 tor.
+Most other - ${23}$ sites offer at least the first three choices.
+You can always contact your local - 24 system administrator to suggest that other editors be installed. - 25 A future version of this documentation suite will include recommended config- - 26 urations for each editor and will provide links to documentation for each edi- - 27 tor.

-8 Exercise 1: Run Pre-built art Modules
+9 Exercise 1: Run Pre-built art Modules